adam3smith/lis546_Sp24/content/tidy-data.md

 1. Transform variables so that they correspond with just one observation.
 We do this by adding new observations.
 This makes a tidy dataset longer.
 2. Transform values that are acting as variables.
 We do this by creating new variables and replacing the incorrect observation.
 This makes a tidy dataset wider.

-## Separating and Gathering
+## Separating and Combining
-Two other types of transformations are often necessary to create a tidy dataset: **Separating** values that may be incorrectly combined, and **Gathering** redundant values into a single variable.
+Two other types of transformations are often necessary to create a tidy dataset: **Separating** values that may be incorrectly combined, and **Combining** redundant values into a single variable.
 Both of these transformations are highly context dependent.

 ### Separating
 Separating variables is a transformation necessary when two distinct values are used as a summary.
 This is a common shorthand method of data entry.